davidnmora/oops-you-invented-react/blog-post.md

 For example, what if you wanted to use a standard `SecondsContainer` abstraction throughout your codebase?

-You decide to wrap `Rehact.createElement` in a simple functions you can re-use, and nest them inside each other to look like HTML:
+You decide to wrap `Rehact.createElement` in a simple functions you can re-use, and which are easier to read when nested inside each other similar to HTML:

 ```javascript